 Is Inactivity Really That Bad?

 Most information out there informs you about all the bad things that will happen if you are sedentary.
-Kinda like what I’ve already mentioned.
 Here’s the deal – facts don’t lie.
-It’s some pretty scary stuff, and honestly it’s enough to make me type this standing up.
-But for many people this tactic obviously isn’t working as the number of people suffering from disease and death associated with being inactive continues to grow literally by the day.
+But for many people knowing just the facts don’t work.

-So today we are going to try a new tactic.
-We’ll still talk about the facts associated with inactivity, but we are also going to talk about what you can gain just by being slightly more active.
-From there we will help you construct an individualized plan to most effectively help you be more active.
+So today, we are going to try a new tactic.
+We’ll still talk about the facts associated with inactivity, but we will also talk about what you can gain by being slightly more active.
+From there, we will help you construct an individualized plan to most effectively help you be more active.

 - Sitting (or lying) too much more than doubles your risk of cancer, cardiovascular disease, diabetes, high blood pressure, joint pain, osteoporosis, depression and cognitive impairment.